 The main purpose of a graduate assistantship is to further the professional and/or academic development of the graduate student.
 While the graduate assistant’s duties may involve some clerical work, the assistantship is expected to serve as a meaningful learning experience.
 The graduate assistant’s responsibilities may include, but are not limited to, support of teaching, research, administration, and other professional activities.
 Efforts will be made to place students in areas related to their own studies.

-An application for a graduate assistantship must be filed with the Office of Graduate Studies, Paul Loser Hall 109 and will be held on file for one year.
+An application for a graduate assistantship must be filed with the Office of Graduate and Advancing Education and will be held on file for one year.
 Please resubmit an application for each year you wish to obtain an assistantship.
-The application will be available in January and will be due in April.

 Only those full-time (minimum 9 credits/semester), matriculated graduate students in good academic standing with a minimum undergraduate cumulative GPA of 3.0 are eligible for selection as a Graduate Assistant.
 A graduate student may be hired on an annual basis as a Graduate Assistant for a maximum of two years.